djh1997/tssc/dev/weekend.md

 ![menubar](/dev/menubar.md)
 This year the Isle of Wight Triumph Weekend will again be held over the first [May Bank Holiday](/iow.ics) (Friday 3^rd^ May to Monday 6^th^ May 2024) at the [Waverley Park Holiday Centre](https://www.waverleypark.co.uk/), in East Cowes.

-Please complete your booking form [Here](https://forms.office.com/r/VHNhMULfGZ?origin=lprLink).
+Please complete your Entertainment Ticket Order Form [here](https://forms.office.com/r/VHNhMULfGZ?origin=lprLink).

 Here are the "**What Three Words**" location;
 [///entire.hires.tensions](https://w3w.co/entire.hires.tensions)